Is the economy in a recession right now? It depends on who you ask and has proven to be a surprisingly contentious question.

 Trying to guess when a recession is going to happen is a fool’s errand.
 A much better idea?
 Always have room in your inventory for products that sell well in a recession.
 That way, when one comes, you’re ready!

-What makes a product recession-proof?
+What makes a product recession-proof according to economists?

 Think about the kind of companies that perform well in recessions.
 Utility companies do well.
 Tobacco, alcohol, fast food, and soft drinks do well.
 Consumer staple companies like Kimberly-Clark, Colgate-Palmolive, Procter & Gamble, and Johnson & Johnson do well.